apache/flink/docs/content/docs/connectors/table/hive/overview.md

 Connect to an existing Hive installation using the [catalog interface]({{< ref "docs/dev/table/catalogs" >}}) and [HiveCatalog]({{< ref "docs/connectors/table/hive/hive_catalog" >}}) through the table environment or YAML configuration.

-Please note while HiveCatalog doesn't require a particular planner, reading/writing Hive tables only works with blink planner.
-Therefore it's highly recommended that you use blink planner when connecting to your Hive warehouse.

 Following is an example of how to connect to Hive:

 {{< tabs "5d3cc7e1-a304-4f9e-b36e-ff1f32394ec7" >}}